 I had three different towel sets when I started.
 I realized that two sets of towels were more than enough for my family and overnight guests.
 This was the same for bedding sets.
 All one ever needs is two bedding sets per bed.

 These bins come in different colors and sizes.
 They use Velcro strips making it easy to put together.
-What I liked about these bins is that you can open the front panel to access linens at the bottom of your pile.
+I love the front panel access which lets me reach something easily from the bottom of the pile.

-Using the measurements they gave, I folded all my linens as if I had their bins.
+Now, using the measurements they provided online, I folded all my linens as if I had their bins.
 I was able to determine that I needed 1 Large, 1 Small, and 3 Medium bins.

-If you are keeping other items in your closet beside your linens, you may want to find bins for these as well.
+If you are keeping other items in your closet along with your linens, you may want to find bins for these as well.
 Because I keep personal healthcare items in this closet, I looked for nicer looking bins to keep them in.

 Below, I purchased a clear acrylic bin from Bed, Bath & Beyond for my ointments, especially those that come in tubes.
 This bin holds things like cortisone, bug bite creams, petroleum jelly, and any other skin relief topical creams.